Is My Injury Severe Enough After a Car Accident? | Peoria

 For a deeper look at the kinds of proof that often matter most, this post may help: Common Types of Evidence in Car Accident Cases.

-Common mistakes that can hurt your health and your claim
+What common mistakes can hurt your health and your claim?

-One common issue is waiting too long to get checked out.
-If pain or symptoms build over days, it can feel like you missed your chance.
-But it is still worth getting evaluated.
+The most common mistake is waiting too long to get checked out.
+If pain or symptoms build over days, it can feel like you missed your chance, but it is still worth getting evaluated.
 What matters is that you take symptoms seriously once they show up.

 Another issue is stopping care too early.
 People often quit therapy or skip follow-ups because they are busy, transportation is hard, or they feel a little better.
 Gaps happen.
 But if a gap is not explained, insurers often treat it like the injury “wasn’t that bad.”
 If you have a gap, keep notes about why (work, cost, scheduling delays, symptoms briefly improved).